 Constitutional issues in Omaha DUI cases can seriously impact charges.
 If the police did not have a probable cause to search the defendant, potentially the evidence would be excluded from any case against the defendant.
 Also, if the defendant was not read his or her Miranda rights, any statement that the defendant makes would potentially not be used against him or her.

 If you have any questions about your constitutional rights and how they apply to DUI cases, contact a seasoned attorney today.
-A dedicated DUI lawyer from the Berry Law Firm could also fight for your rights if yours have been violated.
+A dedicated DUI lawyer from the Berry Law could also fight for your rights if yours have been violated.

 Protections Under the Fourth Amendment